 Alongside Cyprus, Malta has the lowest violent crime rates in Europe.
 Combined with a laid back lifestyle, proximity to the sea and 300 days of sunshine, it is an extremely attractive location.

 English is an official language of Malta (alongside Maltese), and is widely spoken.
 All government forms and documents are produced in English, as well as road signs, restaurant menus, and other important information.

-- Property or investments must be held for a minimum of five years.
+- Property and government bonds must be held for at least 5 years.

 To view the official government website for this programme, please click here.